Blog

 Latest updates from our preparation and experiences.

-Training by Audit, Not Ego - Using AI to monitor and guide training
+BBK26 - Training by Audit, Not Ego - Using AI to monitor and guide training!

 I’m preparing for Britain by Kayak 2026, a long sea-kayak expedition where success depends on durability, resilience, and repeatability, not necessarily achieving peak fitness.
 After pushing too hard in autumn 2025 — leading to illness, injury, and a sustained HRV crash — I reset my approach.
 I now use a deliberately simple logging system (daily metrics plus weekly Garmin screenshots) and a sceptical training audit to assess risk, not justify effort.
 Technology, in the form of AI, supports the process, but restraint and honest judgement are hopefully guiding my decisions as I prepare.